Media & Press

 Logos, Photos, B-Rolls

-Need to use photos of AmeriCares fast?
+Need to use photos of Americares fast?
 Choose a batch below for downloads.
 Choose from our generic Branding photos, of our Warehouse and Headquarters*, or of Emergency Response* work and Global Health initiatives*.

 All about Americares

 Americares saves lives and builds healthier futures for people in crisis in the United States and around the world.
-Since it was established in 1979, AmeriCares has distributed more than $12 billion in humanitarian aid to 164 countries.
+Since it was established in 1979, Americares has distributed more than $17 billion in humanitarian aid to 164 countries.